Harley Therapy

 Can I use my health insurance to pay for counselling sessions?

 This depends on the nature of your policy.
 Check with your provider to see if counselling sessions are covered, how many sessions can be included if so, and if there are any other restrictions.
-Then please do ask us before booking to see which counsellors are registered with the major health insurance providers that include Cigna and Aviva, BUPA International, etc. You will be responsible for any charges otherwise, so do follow these steps carefully.
+Then please do ask us before booking to see which counsellors are registered with the major health insurance providers that include Cigna and WPA, BUPA International, etc. You will be responsible for any charges otherwise, so do follow these steps carefully.

 Do I have to contact my insurance first, or book an appointment first?